 The ON/OFF lever is a wire signal arm.

-Down ... to make ice automatically.

-Up ... to shut off the ice maker.
+- ON (down) ... to start ice production - OFF (up) ... to stop ice production

-NOTE: Do not turn ice maker on until it is connected to the water supply.
-Instructions for ice maker water supply hook up are attached to the back of the refrigerator cabinet.
+NOTE: Do not turn ice maker ON until it is connected to the water supply.
+Instructions for ice maker water supply hookup are attached to the back of the refrigerator cabinet.